-The Lewis & Clark yearlong student teaching placement provides a unique and invaluable opportunity for the candidate and mentor.
+The Lewis & Clark yearlong student teaching placement provides a unique and valuable opportunity for the candidate and mentor.
 Candidates are immersed in the work of a teacher for an entire school year.
-This experience will provide a depth of exposure that prepares our candidates to be outstanding beginning teachers.
+This experience will provide a depth of exposure that prepares our candidates to be

+Open, honest, and respectful communication is an important factor in a successful mentorcandidate relationship. outstanding beginning teachers.
 Mentors who have worked with the LC program have identified many benefits including the opportunity to share and refine their practice, additional support in their classroom for the entire school year, and the opportunity to stay upto-date with current educational trends, technology, and research through conversations with their student teachers.